 Mailed notification requires:

-- Stamped, unsealed envelopes each containing a site plan of the proposed development and a notification letter (to be provided) addressed to all property owners within 100’ of subject parcel(s).
+- Stamped, unsealed envelopes addressed to all property owners and tenets within 100’ of the subject parcel(s), each containing:

-- One copy of the completed notification letter (template)
+- One copy of a completed notification letter (template)

 |Required for Some Projects||